-The three tings to keep in mind with any tillandsia are —water, light and air circulation.
+The three things to keep in mind with any Tillandsia are —water, light and air circulation.

-Although these tropical and subtropical gems do like a certain level of humidity, adequate air circulation is also important to a happy air plant.
+Although these tropical and subtropical gems do like a certain level of humidity, adequate air circulation is also important.
 Enclosed terrariums are not the best idea, as the air tends to be too stagnate and wet, which can quickly lead to rotting.